paperless-ngx/paperless-ngx/docs/usage.md

 Paperless is set up to check your mails every 10 minutes.
 This can be configured via [`PAPERLESS_EMAIL_TASK_CRON`](configuration.md#PAPERLESS_EMAIL_TASK_CRON)

+#### OAuth Email Setup

+Paperless-ngx supports OAuth2 authentication for Gmail and Outlook email accounts.
+To set up an email account with OAuth2, you will need to create a 'developer' app with the respective provider and obtain the client ID and client secret and set the appropriate [configuration variables](configuration.md#email_oauth).
+You will also need to set either [`PAPERLESS_OAUTH_CALLBACK_BASE_URL`](configuration.md#PAPERLESS_OAUTH_CALLBACK_BASE_URL) or [`PAPERLESS_URL`](configuration.md#PAPERLESS_URL) to the correct value for the OAuth2 flow to work correctly.

+Specific instructions for setting up the required 'developer' app with Google or Microsoft are beyond the scope of this documentation, but you can find user-maintained instructions in [the wiki](https://github.com/paperless-ngx/paperless-ngx/wiki/Email-OAuth-App-Setup) or by searching the web.

+Once setup, navigating to the email settings page in Paperless-ngx will allow you to add an email account for Gmail or Outlook using OAuth2.
+After authenticating, you will be presented with the newly-created account where you will need to enter and save your email address.
+After this, the account will work as any other email account in Paperless-ngx and refreshing tokens will be handled automatically.

 ### REST API